Overview

 You can include keywords naturally for SEO, but don’t stuff them.

-✅ Subtle SEO-friendly: Organic cotton white T-shirt folded neatly on a shelf
+✅ SEO-friendly: Organic cotton white T-shirt folded neatly on a shelf

 🚫 Keyword-stuffed: White T-shirt organic cotton sustainable eco-friendly clothes